Andrei-WongE/Spatial_social_boundaries_PhD_Public/README.md

 7. Fit INLA BYM2 outcome models and export prior, predictive and numerical diagnostics.
 8. Evaluate threshold, graph/control and exposure-uncertainty sensitivity and collect validation outputs.

+Additionally, script 'run_reports.R' triggers basic reporting and diagnostic checks using outputs in 'results' folder.
+Script does not run if 'tar_outdated()' results in outdated targets in pipeline.

 ## Documentation